tensorflow/neural-structured-learning/neural_structured_learning/research/gam/README.md

 Neural structured learning methods such as Neural Graph Machines [1], Graph Convolutional Networks [2] and their variants have successfully combined the expressiveness of neural networks with graph structures to improve on learning tasks.
-Graph Agreement Models is a technique that can be applied to these methods to handle the noisy nature of real world graphs.
+Graph Agreement Models (GAM) is a technique that can be applied to these methods to handle the noisy nature of real-world graphs.
 Traditional graph-based algorithms, such as label propagation, were designed with the underlying assumption that the label of a node can be imputed from that of the neighboring nodes and edge weights.
-However, most real world graphs are either noisy or have edges that do not correspond to label agreement uniformly across the graph.
+However, most real-world graphs are either noisy or have edges that do not correspond to label agreement uniformly across the graph.
-Graph Agreement Models(GAM) introduce an auxiliary model that predicts the probability of two nodes sharing the same label as a learned function of their features.
-This agreement model is then used when training a node classification model by encouraging agreement only for those pairs of nodes that it deems likely to have the same label, thus guiding its parameters to better local optima.
+Graph Agreement Models introduce an auxiliary model that predicts the probability of two nodes sharing the same label as a learned function of their features.
+This agreement model is then used when training a node classification model by encouraging agreement only for those pairs of nodes that it deems likely to have the same label, thus guiding its parameters to a better local optima.
 The classification and agreement models are trained jointly in a co-training fashion.